BeforeLanding/KnowledgeManagementAgent/README.md

 uv run python scripts/evaluate.py --suite regression --case prompt-injection
 ```

-Both commands use company-neutral synthetic fixtures, an in-memory database, the production
+These commands use company-neutral synthetic fixtures, an in-memory database, the production
 bounded Agent/retrieval/citation path, and the Fake Provider.
 They make no external-service or
 paid-model calls.
 The earlier retrieval-only benchmark remains available as
 `uv run python scripts/evaluate_retrieval.py`.